gamesbook/pyprototypr/docs/source/customised_shapes.rst

         is given so it defaults to black

       The lower rectangle has a thick *stroke_width* as its outline, with a default *fill* of white and default *stroke* of black.

       There are three *borders* that are set in the list (the square brackets going from ``[`` to ``]``):

       - first border sets a thick yellow line for the left (west) edge
-      - second border sets a thick green dotted line for the top (north) edge;
+      - second border sets a thick green dotted line for the top (north) edge
-        in this case the underlying black line of the rectangle shows in the gaps
-      - third border sets a thick red dashed line for the left (west) edge;
+      - third border sets a thick red dashed line for the left (west) edge

-        in this case the underlying black line of the rectangle shows in the gaps
+      *Note* that for both dotted and dashed lines, any underlying color or image will "show though" the gaps in the line.
 ===== ======